phialahydrite/phialahydrite.github.io/particle_displacer_demo.md

 # Plot trajectories
-- plot selected particles for ease of viewing
+- Plot selected particles for ease of viewing.

 ```python